Dropsource/monarch/monarch/README.md

 Monarch is inspired by [Storybook](https://storybook.js.org/).

 ### Build widgets faster
+- Build your widgets in isolation.
+- Isolate your widgets by writing stories.
-- Render widgets without worrying about data, emulators, backends or business logic.
+- Render stories without worrying about data, emulators, backends or business logic.
-- Define the relevant states of your widgets, we call these relevant states "stories".
-- Browse stories to verify your UX is right.
+- Browse stories to verify your UI is right.
 - Ditch the emulator for common tasks, free up memory and resources.

 <p align="center">